gabrielbrieva/holy-time/README.md

 * Simple transition between activities.
 * A custom view to represent sunrise and sunset times.
 * Custom collapsible main title and content of AppBarLayout.
+* Widget added to show the current Meditation title if is Holy Time, if is not is showed when will be Holy Time instead.

 ### Screenshots
 <img src="/screenshots/main.jpg" alt="Main" width="300px" >